 This is a great starting point.
 Digital imaging capture devices (aka cameras, but also scanners) have a fixed number of pixels they can capture in one image.
 A Canon EOS 5D MkIII for example can capture an image at 5,760 x 3,840 pixels.
 If we multiply those together we get 22,118,400 pixels, which reflects that it is a 22 Megapixel camera (22 million pixels).

-So before we look at images for the screen, it will be instructive to look quickly at images intended for printing.
-So let’s look at how the resolution (ppi) of an image combines with the pixel dimensions when printing an image.
-(Again, I am a photographer, and here I will refer to c41 process photographic printing, not inkjet or other dot based system).
+So before we look at images for the screen, it will be instructive to look quickly at Photoshop’s Image Size Dialog, to see how the resolution (ppi) of an image interacts with the pixel dimensions when printing an image.

-As you can see here in the Photoshop Image Size dialog, Figure 1.1, digital image information is separated into two sections.
-The top section shows the aforementioned pixel dimensions of the image, and below that is the Document Size area.
-This shows the physical size of the image if it were to be printed, by taking the number of pixels, and dividing it by the number of pixels per inch.
-In this example, we have 5220 pixels on the longest length, and if we divide that by 300 we get an image of 17.402 inches.
+As you can see here in the Photoshop Image Size dialog, Figure 1.1, digital image information is presented.
+The Dimensions section shows the aforementioned pixel dimensions of the image, in this case 3840 x 5760.
+This dialog can be used in many ways, but what I want you to take note of is the physical dimensions listed (12.8″ x 19.2″).
+This shows us the physical size of the image if it were to be printed, by taking the number of pixels, and dividing it by the number of pixels per inch.
+In this example, we have 5760 pixels on the longest length, and if we divide that by 300 (the PPI) we get an image of 19.2 inches.

 What this shows us is that print size is simply a result of how tightly we squash together the pixels we have.
-If we increase the ppi, say to 400, without resampling the image (adding to or removing from the total number of pixels), the document size goes down to just over 13 inches.
-If we spread the pixels further and reduce the ppi to say 240, it becomes a 21.75 inch document.
-That’s what I mean when I say pixels have no fixed size.
+If we increase the ppi, say to 400, without resampling the image (adding to or removing from the total number of pixels), the document size goes down to 14.4 inches.
+If we spread the pixels further and reduce the ppi to say 240, it becomes a 24 inch document.
+This what I mean when I say pixels have no fixed size.

-To consider resampling, let’s use an example.
+To consider resampling, let’s use a simple example.
 If we wanted to print an 8″ x 12″ print from the image this dialog represents, how do we go about resizing it correctly?

 Firstly, we have to understand what resampling is.
 In a nutshell, resampling is resizing an image by reducing or increasing its number of pixels.
-So if we want to change the size of the print but keep the resolution at 300 ppi, which is a common standard from a lot of professional photo labs, we simply type the new dimension into the dialog, and Photoshop will throw away or create the needed number of pixels to get the dimensions to work.
-When the Resample Image box is ticked, changing the resolution (ppi) or the document size will affect how many pixels there are in the image, but not each other.
-Now look at Figure 1.2.
-If, for example, we type 8 inches into the width field, the resultant dialog would look like this.
-Note how changing the width to 8 from 11.602 has two effects.
-One is that the length now becomes 12.
-This is simply because the aspect ratio of the original image (2:3) was the same aspect ratio as an 8×12″, so changing one to 8 meant the other one automatically became 12″.
+So, if we want to change the size of the print but keep the resolution at 300 ppi, which is a common standard from a lot of professional photo labs, we simply type the new dimension into the dialog, and Photoshop will throw away or create the needed number of pixels to get the dimensions to work.
+Now look at Figure 1.2 below.
+If, for example, we type 12 inches into the height field, the resultant dialog would look like this.
+Note how changing the width to 12 from 19.2 has two effects.
+One is that the width now becomes 8.
+This is simply because the aspect ratio of the image (2:3) is the same aspect ratio as an 8×12″ print, so changing one to 12″ means the other one automatically becomes 8″.
 If the image did not have the same aspect ratio as our desired 8 x 12″, then cropping would be needed instead, but that’s another story for later.

-You might have heard the suggestion that it’s important to save images for web at 72 ppi (or perhaps they even said 72 dpi if they didn’t understand the difference between ppi and dpi).
+You might have heard the suggestion that it’s important to save images for web at 72 ppi (or God forbid, dpi).
 The reasons for this are given as many:

 - It’s the industry standard – This is probably the best argument of the lot, as it is a sort of industry standard.
 It’s just that it’s an industry standard for no good reason.